ocaml/dune/doc/coq.rst

 coq.theory
 ----------

-The Coq theory stanza is very similar in form to the OCaml :ref:`library`
+The Coq theory stanza is very similar in form to the OCaml :doc:`/reference/files/dune/library` stanza:
-stanza:

 .. code:: dune